RADar-AZDelta/Rabbit-in-a-Blender/docs/getting_started.md

 ## 9. Map the concepts

 'Usagi source CSV' queries are used to generate input CSV files for a mapping tool.
 Base the ‘Usagi source CSV’ query on the ETL query.
 Select sourceCode, sourceName and sourceFrequency as input csv file.
 Use [Keun](https://radar-azdelta.github.io/Keun/) or [Usagi](https://ohdsi.github.io/Usagi/) for the mapping and store the output after the mapping as _usagi.csv in your correct subfolder in the folder structure.
 Store custom concepts as _concept.csv in the correct custom subfolders.
+Your mappings should contain the column headers as a first row so that RiaB knows where e.g. the conceptId is situated.

 ### 9.1 Mappings